-Matt is the Section Manager for the Intellectual Property Section at Mintz.
-The primary focus of Matt’s practice is the representation of life sciences companies in disputes involving collaboration agreements, patent licenses, supplier agreements, and distribution contracts.
+Matt is Chair of the Intellectual Property Litigation Practice at Mintz.
+The primary focus of his practice is the representation of life sciences companies in disputes involving collaboration agreements, patent licenses, supplier agreements, and distribution contracts.
 Matt has a deep understanding of the legal and business issues that arise in the life sciences industry and has successfully represented clients in litigation over research, development, commercialization, licensing, royalties, and distribution.
 Matt also represents companies in patent, trademark, copyright, and other intellectual property disputes, and in the past, he has handled litigation over real property, employment-related disputes, and bankruptcy court litigation.
 He also frequently counsels clients on ways to avoid litigation.

-In his capacity as the Section Manager for the Intellectual Property Section, Matt manages over 115 attorneys and Technical Specialists in six offices across the US and in London.
+In his capacity as Chair of the IP Litigation Practice, Matt manages more than 50 attorneys and Technical Specialists in six offices across the US.
 His responsibilities include strategic planning, marketing, hiring, personnel management, professional development, performance assessment, work allocation, budgeting, and financial analysis and management.

 Earlier in his career, Matt served as a special assistant district attorney in the Middlesex County District Attorney’s Office as part of a firm-sponsored program.
 During his time in the DA’s office, Matt prosecuted over 100 criminal matters, tried 12 jury cases to verdict, and handled numerous bench trials.